zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 do not say.
 Do not promulate.
 Do not make business.

 [APZ 80.6] (#apz80 .6) {#apz80 .6 .ref .apz} "Uninterruptible Water or Mudder
-Like a lotus with a birth thorn,” the water tells the fruit of the buckthorn says.
+Like a lotus with a birth thorn," the water tells the fruit of the buckthorn says.
 The spectacle tells the roughed rod.
 Wariyai tells water, premium water tells the birth fathers.
-“Water” says Didyu.
+"Water" says Didyu.
 The fan tells Madar.
 Yamsei Water The birthplace is not in the water, and in the marble.
 Inconspicuant is inconspicuant.

 [APZ 80.7] (#apz80 .7) {#apz80 .7 .ref .apz} "The same thing that says
-“Gijuno was not in the room and in the locker” is the parable word.
+"Gijuno was not in the room and in the locker" is the parable word.
-What 'moni' says to the consciousness (((2-8) Where “some prominence” in the 10 section Should be applied from 14 to the end of the day.)
+What 'moni' says to the consciousness (((2-8) Where "some prominence" in the 10 section Should be applied from 14 to the end of the day.)
 The craving network was exceeded The same name Muni.